Torremolinos Travel Guide

 Torremolinos is located in the heart of the Costa del Sol and is a tourists paradise, being the first town in the whole of Spain to open up to international mass tourism.
-Its success story began in the 1950s, when the European travel market turned its eyes to sunny cheap Costa del Sol.
+Its success story began in the 1950s when the European travel market turned its eyes to the sunny and cheap Spain.

-It is located close to the capital of the region, Malaga, in fact, Torremolinos started out as a westerly suburb of the city.
-The town enjoys excellent transport links including the Malaga international airport, the cruise port of Malaga, upgraded road links and an excellent high speed rail service.
+The town enjoys excellent transport links including the Malaga international airport, the cruise port of Malaga, upgraded road links and an excellent high-speed rail service.

 5 Interesting facts about Torremolinos

 - Torremolinos was the first proper resort on the Costa del Sol after it was transformed from a fishing village back in the 1960’s.

 - Torremolinos is delightful to visit out of season as it reverts to being very much Spanish and a warm welcome awaits in each of the small tapas bars.

 - The town is very proud of its fishing heritage and several original fish bars still exist in the town centre.